marvosyntactical/joeynmt/NOTES.md

 multi head kb attentions now get calculated in new MultiHeadedKbAttention class:
 * works like MultiHeadedAttention except no matmul with values
 * instead returns kb\_probs tensor of shape B x M x KB which is passed along until the generator, where its applied to outputs using kb\_values indices just like the recurrent case
-* => looks like generator successfully works for rnn and transf case *TODO* confirm this
+* => looks like generator successfully works for rnn and transf case

+Bad Results => Something's wrong:
+* Hyperparams/Config?
+* Implementation?

 ### 07.04.20 training on GPU